zenml-io/blog.zenml.io/_posts/2023-02-23-zennews-summarization.md

 ## What we built: ZenNews

-This is where **ZenNews** come into play.
+This is where **ZenNews** comes into play.
 It offers a tool that uses [ZenML](https://zenml.io/home) to automate the summarization process and save users time and effort while providing them with the information they need.
 This can be particularly valuable for busy professionals or anyone who wants